2025 Working Families Tax Credit applications are open!

 What is the luxury motor vehicle tax?

-It is an 8% tax on the amount of the selling price or the fair market value of a motor vehicle that exceeds $100,000.
+It is an 8% tax on the sale or lease of a new or used motor vehicle that exceeds $100,000.
 This tax is in addition to retail sales tax and motor vehicle sales/use tax.

 How do I calculate the tax?